Generic filters

 Reminders when choosing your subjects

-Read the subject descriptions carefully before making up your mind.
+Read the subject descriptions on the Junior Course Descriptions webpage carefully before making up your mind.
 Discuss the subject choices that may be right for you with parents/caregivers.

 Choose subjects that build on your strengths and interests, as well as subjects that may aid in the growth and development of areas where you may have room for improvement.

 Look ahead to see where subjects lead in the senior school.
-Use the Curriculum Overview to help you with this.
-If you want more detailed information you can access the senior course booklet in the Subjects and Curriculum folder under the 4students tab on our website.
+Use the CURRICULUM OVERVIEW 2025 to help you with this.

 Remember to ask for advice and guidance.
-There are many people who can help you decide on the course that is right for you.
+There are many people who can help you decide on the subjects that are right for you.

 • Pasifika Academic Advisor – Ms Aupa’au